armjscom/.github/profile/README.md

 1. Follow our organization's page on GitHub.
 2. We will review your profile and send you an invitation via email shortly.
+3. After joining, find your profile in the "People" section and set your visibility to public.

 ## Benefits of Joining